 All payment methods are subject to the above refund policies.
 However, it’s worth noting that Bitcoin doesn’t support add-ons, so you can’t buy the Security Suite and Dedicated IP addresses.
 You’ll have to use PayPal or a credit card.

 CyberGhost looks nice and feels premium.
-We tested this VPN “inadvertently” by using it for over ten years.
-After trying its Windows and macOS apps, we noticed they look identical, but they’re not the most intuitive, especially when trying to find some features.
-Connecting to a server is fairly quick, but only with WireGuard.
+We tested this VPN by using it for over 10 years.
+After trying its Windows and macOS apps, we noticed they look identical, but they’re not the most intuitive when trying to find some features.
+Connecting to a server is quick, but only with WireGuard.

-OpenVPN connection times are quite long – five to six seconds on average.
-CyberGhost is snappier on iOS and Android, where its apps are much more intuitive.
+OpenVPN connection times are quite long – 5 to 6 seconds.
+CyberGhost is snappier on iOS and Android, where its apps are more intuitive.
 However, they lack customization from desktop platforms.
 For instance, you’re locked to the dark theme, while on a desktop, you can go light whenever.

 Device compatibility is excellent, too.
 The VPN works on: